Report card: Bob Condotta grades the Seahawks’ 17-15 loss to WFT

 Defensive line

-Once again, pretty good on runs between the tackles, and on running in general as the WFT had 152 yards but needed 43 carries to get those, and was held to 3.5 per attempt.
+Once again, pretty good on runs between the tackles, and on running in general as the WFT had 152 yards but needed 43 carries to get those and was held to 3.5 per attempt.
 And there was the nice moments of the three straight stops on runs of third-and-two or third-and-one that kept Seattle alive in the second half.

 But once again, not enough of a pass rush, even if at times it felt effective, as the Seahawks had just one sack, that from Darrell Taylor, and just two quarterback hits (and also got a critical roughing penalty against Rasheem Green).